MenakaGodakanda/Geo-fenced-honeytoken/README.md

 ```

 ## License
 This project is licensed under the MIT License.
-Feel free to modify and use it in your security research.